floraxhuang/Dating-Recommendation-System/README.md

 ### Contents

-** requirements.txt: ** Contains the required packages to run the module ** part 1 ** Contains the part 1 of the project which includes neighborhood-based collaborative filtering and model based collaborative filtering methods
+**requirements.txt:** Contains the required packages to run the module

+**part 1:** Contains the part 1 of the project which includes neighborhood-based collaborative filtering and model based collaborative filtering methods